EvictionLab/eviction-lab-website/content/eviction-tracking/new-york-ny.md

 # The geography of changes in eviction filings

 New York City is divided into 299 zip codes.
-In each of those zip codes, we map the number of eviction filings over the last four weeks.
+In each of those zip codes, we map the number of eviction filings over the last year.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

 1. Eviction filing data for New York City were collected by the [Housing Data Coalition](https://www.housingdatanyc.org//).
 Historical averages cover the years 2016-2018.
 2. Zip code breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2015–2019.